Building A Strong Bond With Your Adult Canine Companion

 Allowing time for adjustment

-Adjusting to a new home or routine can be for an adult canine companion.
+Adjusting to a new home or routine can be challenging for an adult canine companion.
 Allow your dog time to adjust to their new surroundings and establish a sense of familiarity.
 Introduce them to new experiences gradually, supporting and encouraging them every step of the way.
 Rushing the adjustment process can lead to stress and anxiety for your dog.
 By giving your dog the time they need to adapt, you build trust and a sense of security.

 Recognizing signs of stress or anxiety